freeCodeCamp/freeCodeCamp/docs/FAQ.md

 moderators' team.
 Open source work is voluntary work and our time is limited.
 We acknowledge that this is probably true in your case as well.
 So we emphasize being **consistent** rather than engaging in the community 24/7.

+### I am stuck on something that is not included in this documentation.

+**Feel free to ask for help in:**

+- The `Contributors` category of [our community forum](https://forum.freecodecamp.org/c/contributors).
+- The `#Contributors` channel on [our chat server](https://chat.freecodecamp.org/channel/contributors).

+We are excited to help you contribute to any of the topics that you would like to work on.
+If you ask us questions on the related issue threads, we will be glad to clarify.
+Be sure to search for your question before posting a new one.

+Thanks in advance for being polite and patient.
+Remember – this community is run mainly by volunteers.

 ### Additional Assistance